Renault Captur E-TECH hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingLow CO2 emissions, great fuel economy and a decent electric range make the Captur hybrid a strong choice

-- 5Interior & comfort - currently readingThe latest Captur features another great interior from Renault, complete with lots of standard equipment
+- 5Interior, dashboard & comfort - currently readingThe latest Captur features another great interior from Renault, complete with lots of standard equipment

 - 6Boot space, seating & practicalityThe Captur hybrid's small boot will be a sticking point for many, but sliding rear seats are a clever touch

 - 7Reliability & safety ratingStrong safety is a given with modern Renault cars and reliability can only improve with this latest Captur